emacs-openai/codegpt/README.md

 This package is available from [JCS-ELPA](https://jcs-emacs.github.io/jcs-elpa/).
 Install from these repositories then you should be good to go!

-Normally, you don't need to add `(require 'codegpt)` to your confiugration since most `codegpt` commands are autoload and can be called without loading the module!
+Normally, you don't need to add `(require 'codegpt)` to your configuration since most `codegpt` commands are autoload and can be called without loading the module!

 #### use-package